wpswings/mwb-bookings-for-woocommerce/README.txt

 == Changelog ==

+= 3.1.9 - Released on 19 June 2024 =
+* Fix: To prevent the keyboard from opening on mobile view when clicking on single calendar.
+* Fix: List of services in order issue fixed.
+* Fix: Disable book now button on empty form issue fixed.
+* New: Latest WC[9.0.0] and WP[6.5.4].

+= 3.1.8 - Released on 03 June 2024 =
+* Fix: language issue fixed by client
+* New: Booking Calendar filter added
+* New: Set available upto date for single calender
+* New: Latest WP[6.5.3] and WC[8.9.1]

+= 3.1.7 - Released on 26 April 2024 =
+* New: Changed calendar for multiple Booking
+* New: Changed calendar for Dual Booking supporting Hours and days
+* New: Added order links in calendar Booking Section
+* New: Allowed Decimal value for Booking Product
+* New: Compatibility with RMA
+* Fix: Fixed the Database Error
+* Fix: Booking Cancle issue fixed
+* New: Compatibility with Germanized Plugin
+* New: Compatibility with latest WP[6.5.2] & WC[8.8.2]

 = 3.1.6 - Released on 06 March 2024 =
 * New: Add a Prompt Popup for the cancellation option
 * New: Product total will show according to the quantity